acalcutt/WifiDB/README.md

 	NOTE: If you are using Linux, you must chown & chgrp the wifidb folder, to the user that you have apache or what ever HTTP server you are using

 	1.)
 Set up a debian instance with apache and php
 	2.)
-Set up a Microsoft SQL Instance (The free sql developer version, windows or linux, will work fine) 3.)
+Set up a Microsoft SQL Instance (The free sql developer version, windows or linux, will work fine)
+	3.)
 Create tools directory (ex. /opt/wdbtools/)
-	3.)
-Copy the /wifidb/tools folder from gitbub into the tools directory created in step 1 5.)
-Copy the /wifidb/wifidb folder from github into your website root directory 6.)
+	4.)
+Copy the /wifidb/tools folder from gitbub into the tools directory created in the previous step
+	5.)
+Copy the /wifidb/wifidb folder from github into your website root directory
+	6.)
 Create a blank mssql database(ex. wifi) and import the 'blank_db.sqlsrv' file into it.
 	7.)
-Create a mssql user that has access to the database created in step 4 8.)
-Update your daemon config file, [tools]/daemon.config.inc.php 9.)
+Create a mssql user that has access to the database created in the previous step
+	8.)
+Update your daemon config file, [tools]/daemon.config.inc.php
+	9.)
 Update your website config file, [webroot]wifidb/lib/config.inc.php

   To Import Manually:
 	cd [tools]/daemon
 	php importd.php -o -v

   To Import by Cron Job:
 	Schedule the .sh files in [tools]/cron

   Change Log:
 		/[WiFiDB Path]/ver.php
   Support:
 		Go to the Vistumber WifiDB section of these forums http://forum.techidiots.net/forum/